 1. What is the difference between apprenticeship and pre-apprenticeship programs?

-2. How long will an apprenticeship program last?
+3. How long will an apprenticeship program last?

-In North Carolina, the participants must be at least 16 years of age to start an apprenticeship.
-In North Carolina, the State Apprenticeship Agency that is recognized by the US Department of Labor is ApprenticeshipNC and is located within the NC Community College System Office.
-The U.S. Department of Labor’s Bureau of Apprenticeship and Training works with the state agencies to make sure your program provides high quality training, issues Certificate of Completion, encourages new programs through marketing, and protects the safety of participants.
-Pre-apprenticeship and apprenticeship can start while you are still in high school.
+In North Carolina, participants must be at least 16 years old to start an apprenticeship.
+Pre-apprenticeships and apprenticeships can start while you are still in high school.
+The U.S. Department of Labor’s Bureau of Apprenticeship and Training works with ApprenticeshipNC to make sure your program provides high-quality training, issues a Certificate of Completion, encourages new programs through marketing, and protects the safety of participants.